▒▒▒ ACCESS DENIED ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒

 My Implementation Notes

-I added two trimmer pots instead of one to allow finer control over the signal.
-When I first protyped this, the signal wasn’t clean and finer tuning was required, but I kept both anyways.
-One pot adjusts the main RC delay for horizontal alignment, while the second pot fine-tunes the signal to get a clean, stable image.
-Both pots are visible in the breadboard and video card photos below.
+Used two trimmer pots instead of one.
+When I first prototyped this the signal wasn’t clean and I needed finer tuning, so I kept both.
+One pot for the main RC delay, second for fine-tuning.
+Both visible in the photos below.

-For +5V and GND, I used a multimeter to probe the video card’s components to find suitable tap points with a solid +5V and GND connection near where the 74AS02 is mounted.
-The yellow 220 nF ceramic disc bypass cap is soldered directly across the IC’s VCC and GND pins (pin 14 and pin 7).
+For +5V and GND, I probed the video card with a multimeter to find solid tap points near where the 74AS02 sits.
+Yellow 220 nF ceramic disc bypass cap is soldered directly across VCC and GND (pin 14 and pin 7).

-My PSU was already rebuilt, so I had a clean, stable 5V rail available to power the 74AS02 directly.
-This simplified my build compared to the DOSReloaded approach, where the author tapped 12V and regulated it down with an LM78L05 because his 5V rail had too much ripple.
+My PSU was already rebuilt so I had clean 5V available.
+Simplified things vs the DOSReloaded approach where they tapped 12V and regulated down with an LM78L05 because the 5V rail had too much ripple.

 If your 5V rail is noisy (common with original PSUs), follow the DOSReloaded approach: